meltq/meltq/README.md

-Working on graphics on linux
+Hacking away at the linux kernel